 When you visit a firework company’s website you will usually therefore see one or both of the following:

 Retail fireworks such as cakes or rockets and references to adding things to your basket or delivery/collection.
 All of this relates to consumer fireworks, not professional services.

 Professional firework sections, wedding fireworks, packages from say £500/£750+, these relate to professional services.
 Another clue is references to your display being fired for you, being covered by insurance and needing a site survey.

 Things to look for with your professional display supplier

-We appreciate it can be hard to pick between various suppliers sometimes and it is a competitive market.
-However based on our experience we’d offer the following tips:
+I appreciate it can be hard to pick between various suppliers sometimes and it is a competitive market.
+However based on my experience I’d offer the following tips:

-- Don’t choose based soley on low starting costs or long durations.
+- Don’t choose based solely on low starting costs or long durations.
 As stated above a 5 minute £1k display will look better than a 10 minute one that has the same weight of pyro but thinned out.
 Beware of very long durations such as 15-20 minutes for very low costs.
-The old addage “You get what you pay for” is especially true with fireworks.
+The old adage “You get what you pay for” is especially true with fireworks.

 - Look for video clips of previous displays particularly if the supplier is offering set packages for specific prices.
 Watch the video clips to see what you get.
 Established display teams often have quite extensive examples of their work available on YouTube, Vimeo or Facebook.

 - Distance matters!
 The more local a display team the lower the travel costs and potentially these savings can make it into the pyro.
 That said, larger display companies offer nationwide coverage and often have crews in several locations.

 - Ask for recommendations.
 My Fireworks Forum is a good place to do this, also speak to the venue if you are using one as they might have suggestions.
 Look for a social media presence and customer reviews, video and testimonials.